Foalfloater66/starlink-fyp/README.md

 Save the Unity scene.
 Then, change the parameters to the intended parameters and run the program. _Do not save the Scene before running the program_.

-Devices running this simulation with a low-performance CPU or one whose architecture is not supported by Unity 2019.2.1f1 (e.g, Apple M* chips which use delay-inducing Rosetta ISA translation) are more likely to encounter this issue.